Linkdata-company/linkdata-panel/CONTRIBUTING.md

 - **New features**:
   - Is there an awesome feature that you'd love to see included?
 Submit a pull request with your changes, and if approved your PR will be reviewed and merged for inclusion in an upcoming release.
 While our development team tries to accommodate all reasonable requests please remember that it does take time to develop, implement and test new features and as such we may not be able to fulfill all requests or may have to put a feature on backlog for a later date.
 - **Translations**:
-  - If you are a non-English speaker and would like to improve the quality of the translations used in Hestia Control Panel's web interface, please go to [Hestia Translate](https://translate.hestiacp.com/projects/hestiacp/) to review the translations database.
+  - If you are a non-English speaker and would like to improve the quality of the translations used in LinkData Panel's web interface, please go to [Hestia Translate](https://translate.hestiacp.com/projects/hestiacp/) to review the translations database.
 For more information please read [How to contribute with Translations](https://forum.hestiacp.com/t/how-to-contribute-with-translations/1664) on our forum.
 You can also open an issue report [GitHub](https://www.github.com/hestiacp/hestiacp/issues) highlighting the issue with the current translation so that it can be corrected.
 - **Donations**:
-  - If you're not a developer but you still want to make a contribution to support Hestia Control Panel and our developers, you can make a donation to the Hestia Control Panel project to further its development (or if you'd just like to buy our developers a lunch, we'd appreciate that too).
+  - If you're not a developer but you still want to make a contribution to support LinkData Panel and our developers, you can make a donation to the LinkData Panel project to further its development (or if you'd just like to buy our developers a lunch, we'd appreciate that too).
 We currently accept donations through [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ST87LQH2CHGLA).

 ## Development Guidelines

-Additional information on how to contribute to Hestia Control Panel can be found in the [Development](docs/docs/contributing/development.md) documentation.
+Additional information on how to contribute to LinkData Panel can be found in the [Development](docs/docs/contributing/development.md) documentation.

 ### Code formatting and comments